Kehra: Uusasula

 Historically, the district's land was covered by Karukopli and Karukse meadows, which were separated by the alleged Karukse stream.
-Most of the apartment buildings in the district were built between 1953-1991, according to the building register.
-The Stalinist buildings next to the Kose road were built between 1953-1958, including the pulp mill club.
-The apartment buildings on Aia street and Kooli 12 were built between 1962-1966.
-The apartment buildings on Kooli and Keskuse streets were built between 1968-1991.
+Most of the apartment buildings in the district were built between 1953 and 1991, according to the building register.
+The Stalinist buildings next to the Kose road were built between 1953 and 1958, including the pulp mill club.
+The apartment buildings on Aia street and Kooli 12 were built between 1962 and 1966.
+The apartment buildings on Kooli and Keskuse streets were built between 1968 and 1991.
 The residential buildings on Kooli street were mostly built in the 1950s and 1960s.
-The apartment buildings in the nearby Lehtmetsa village were built between 1972-1988.
+The apartment buildings in the nearby Lehtmetsa village were built between 1972 and 1988.
 The current Kehra Gymnasium building was built in 1961.
 Kehra sports complex was opened in 2003.
 The pulp mill club was demolished in 2013.

 The district is bordered by Keskuse street and Kose road to the north, Jägala river to the east, Lehtmetsa village to the south of Aiandi street, and Kose-Jägala highway to the west.

 New buildings are planned on Aia street and a new residential area is planned south of the local rescue squad building, between Kooli street and the highway.

 Ülejõe

-In the early 1930s, there were plans to build a summer resort area on the opposite side of the river from Kehra manor in an area then known as Kopli mets.
+In the early 1930s, there were plans to build a summer resort area on the opposite side of the river from Kehra Manor in an area then known as Kopli mets.
 The first houses were built in 1932 and the last one was built in 1969.
 The apartment buildings were built before the second world war.
 According to the district's plan from 1935, 28 plots of land were allocated for building, but those were split into smaller plots during the Soviet occupation.
 According to the same plan, there should have been more houses between Lõhmuse street and the river, sporting facilities and shops near the current stadium, and a bridge over the river between Kalda and Kase streets.

 There are two suspension bridges that connect the district to other parts of Kehra.
 The northern bridge is next to the railway bridge and is more used, while the southern bridge connects the district to the local stadium. Ülejõe village is located 300 meters north from the railway crossing.
 The district is bordered by the Jägala River to the west and south, Tallinn-Narva railway to the north, and forest to the east.

-A car bridge over the river is planned to be built between 2024-2026.
+A car bridge over the river is planned to be built between 2024 and 2026.